 The spam attack

-A spoofed email will be sent to an employee within the business who has usually been carefully picked out as someone who can make the necessary data handover or transaction request.
+A spoofed email will be sent to an employee within the business, usually this person has been carefully picked out as someone who can make the necessary data handover or transaction request.

-Due to the realistic and high priority nature of these emails the unsuspecting employee complies, under no suspicious that they are not talking to who they think they are.
+Due to the realistic and high priority nature of these emails the unsuspecting employee complies.

-If social engineering was successful, the criminals will gain the (usually) money and data they were after.
+If the social engineering attack was successful, the criminals will gain the money and/or data they were after.

 Resulting in loss of money, horrendous data breaches, tarnished reputation and loss of trust from clients/customers.